pazemalle/GrowTracker/README.md

 ### ▶️ Running the App

-The easiest way to start the application is using the "full" development mode, which starts both the Backend API and the Frontend at the same time.
+The easiest way to start the application is using the "full" development mode, which starts both the Backend API and the Frontend concurrently.

 1. **Start Development Server**: